endangeredoxen/fivecentplots/doc/index.rst

    plt.show()

-This example is obviously a bit contrived as you could simplify things by modifying `rc_params` or eliminating some of the specific style elments used here, but the general idea should be
+This example is obviously a bit contrived as you could simplify things by modifying `rc_params` or eliminating some of the specific style elements used here, but the general idea should be
 clear:  **fivecentplots** can reduce the barrier to generate complex plots.

 .. raw:: html